dsmsuite/dsmsuite.github.io/downloads.md

 * Implemented option update existing dsm model with new dsi model
 * Refined look&feel

-## 29 December - Version 1.0.7302.34526
+## 30 December - Version 1.0.7303.12948

 * Again refined look&feel
-* Metrics bar in matrix currently showing number of elements
+* Metrics bar in matrix currently showing number of elements and consumers and providers
 * Enable ok button if edit dialogs when data is valid
 * Made element search by name case insensitive
 * Fixed model not cleared when loading new model